turnerlabs/tcoe-interviews/scenarios/stocksapi/README.md

 # Stocks API Challenge

 In this challenge, your task is to test a simple REST API that contains information about stocks.

-## Instructions

-Create a fork in your account, perform the following tasks, and then submit a pull request back to this repository turnerlabs/tcoe-interviews (github.com).
-Once you start working on the coding challenge, you have to finish the challenge and raise the pull request within 4 hours.
-Make sure that you have to submit a PR within 48 hours from the time of invitation to complete the coding exercise.
-Feel free to reach out anytime if you have any questions.

 ## What you will be building